Oldwolfster/neural_network_arena/src/Notes.md

 **10/28/2024**
-    Refactored to store and allow rerun of training data
+    Refactored to store and allow rerun of training data Subfoldes for arenas and gladiators
+      final filtering detail log
     * What about a metric comparing total error as percent of Sum of targets
       * Original input had college as multiplicative which made it non linear..
       * FOIL
       * Capturing Non-Linearity:

       By including the interaction term, we transform the problem into a linear one in terms of the inputs.
       Perceptron Limitations:
       A perceptron without activation functions can only model linear relationships between inputs and outputs.